-In the Foundation Stage, we teach mathematics guided by the requirements and recommendations in the Early Years Foundation Stage 'Development Matters' document.
+In the Foundation Stage, we teach mathematics guided by the requirements and recommendations in the Early Years Foundation Stage framework and 'Development Matters' document.
+We teach maths following the White Rose Maths scheme in EYFS.
 All children are given ample opportunity to develop their understanding of mathematics in both the classroom and outside area.
 Learning happens through varied activities and challenges that allow children to use, enjoy, explore, practise, problem solve and talk confidently about maths.

 In Key Stage 1, there is a daily maths lesson usually lasting for 45 minutes to 1 hour.
 Each lesson usually contains the elements of fluency, reasoning and problem solving.
-These lessons are planned in two to four week blocks using the AET Mathematics Scheme.
-Teachers use White Rose Maths, Classroom Secrets along with other resources to ensure lessons provide each child with an equal opportunity to develop their mastery, reasoning and problem solving skills.
+These lessons are planned in blocks using the AET Mathematics Scheme.
+Teachers use a variety of quality resources to ensure lessons provide each child with an equal opportunity to develop their mastery, reasoning and problem solving skills.

-In addition to the maths lesson, there is a daily fluency lesson based on the Snappy Maths programme for all children in school.
+In addition to the maths lesson, children complete fluency activities based on the Snappy Maths programme for all children in school.
 Children also complete Lego Targets, which are designed to provide a clear structure and support to help embed children's counting and number bond recall.
 More information can be found on page 11.